 California Wildflowers in March

-- Poppies in bloom, Antelope Valley: It can be decades between the best bloom seasons in Antelope Valley near Los Angeles, but when the conditions are right, the landscape erupts in orange-colored California poppies.
+- California Poppies, Antelope Valley: It can be years between the best bloom seasons in Antelope Valley near Los Angeles, but when the conditions are right, the landscape erupts in orange-colored California poppies.

 March Events in California

 - Cinequest Film Festival, San Jose: Cinequest is the first big film festival after the Academy Awards and one of the best film fests in the state.
-They host an impressive number of movies and get some wonderful guests, too.
-It starts in February and usually extends into early March.
+Taking place in the heart of Silicon Valley, it hosts an impressive number of movies and an A-list guest list, as well.

 - California Spiny Lobster season ends in the middle of March.
 They don't have the big claws like Maine lobsters but are sweeter than their East Coast counterparts.
 You may find them on the menu in southern California restaurants, but get 'em quick or wait until next September.